rickpicolli/liri-node-app/README.md

 	3. IMDB Rating
 	4. Country
 	5. Language
-	6. Plot
-	7. Actors
-	8. Rotten Tomatoes Rating
+	6. Rotten Tomatoes Rating
+	7. Plot
-	9. Actors
+	8. Actors

 * Example for do what it says